Anisette: Latin America

 Anise-flavoured alcohols from other parts of the world include Aguardiente from Colombia and Mexico.

-Asia
+Philippines

 Anise liqueur was also introduced to the Philippines by the Spanish, which developed into the local anisado, an anise-flavored liqueur usually made from distilled sugarcane wine.
 A notable variant of Filipino anisado with sugar is known as anisado Mallorca, or simply Mallorca.
 They are commonly used as ingredients in Filipino cuisine.